Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: CASAL is Effective and Efficient

 \subsection{Learning Better Knowledge Boundaries}

 By training with a local representation loss, CASAL encourages clearer separation between activations corresponding to known and unknown queries.
 We compute Silhouette score as a measure of cluster separation.
-As shown in Figure~\ref{fig:efficient}D, Silhouette scores\footnote{To quantify the cluster separation, we use the Silhouette score~\citep{rousseeuw1987silhouettes}, a standard metric that measures how similar an object is to its own cluster compared to other clusters.
-Further details can be found in Appendix~\ref{app:silhouette}.} increase as training progresses, and this separation is correlated with the reduction in hallucination rate.
+As shown in Figure~\ref{fig:efficient}D, Silhouette scores (~\ref{app:silhouette}). increase as training progresses, and this separation is correlated with the reduction in hallucination rate.
 The strong correspondence (logistic fit, $R^2 = 0.945$) between representational separation and behavioral outcomes indicates that CASAL's effectiveness arises from more faithfully encoding and utilizing knowledge boundaries.
+Consistent with our hypothesis, CASAL demonstrates the best cluster separation and the clearest boundary between known and unknown queries compared to the other methods ( Figure~\ref{fig:pca_all}, Appendix \ref{app:pca}).
+This validates that by directly training a local representation loss, CASAL effectively encourages a distinct separation between these activation states.